ShindouMihou/ShindouMihou/README.md

 - [burp](https://github.com/ShindouMihou/burp): a deployment tool designed for small-scale applications such as personal blogs. (powers Amelia and several other of my personal projects).
 - [guarde](https://github.com/ShindouMihou/guarde): a tcp-udp reverse proxy designed for adguard home and other self-hosted dns servers. (powers my home internet full of people with devices).
 - [git-uwu](https://github.com/ShindouMihou/git-uwu): a tool that makes your git commits uwu-ified.
-- [exponie.me](https://exponie.me): i was about to participate a spelling contest, but had no tool to help me practice... so i made one.
+- [exponie.me](https://exponie.me): i was about to participate a spelling contest, but had no tool to help me practice... so i made one. ([desktop client](https://github.com/ShindouMihou/exponie-desktop))
 - [ketshap](https://github.com/Ketshap/ketshap): integration with github for discord (more detailed embeds, etc.)
 - [nexus](https://github.com/ShindouMihou/Nexus): a kotlin-java discord framework for javacord that aims to be beautiful.
 - [amelia](https://github.com/Amelia-chan/Amelia): a rss discord bot that was built for scribblehub.